≡ Menu

 This dog food contains the following:

-This kibble also has a significant amount of meat in it which is a great thing for dogs that are highly active.
+This kibble also has a significant amount of meat, which is great for highly active dogs.

 Let’s weigh the pros against the cons, shall we?